New

 401unauthorizedInvalid or missing API key

-403forbiddenKey lacks interview:start permission or plan does not include API access
+403forbiddenKey lacks interview:start permission

-404not_foundThe specified project or guide does not exist
+404not_foundThe specified project does not exist

 429rate_limitedToo many requests.
 Check Rate Limits and CORS